-Quitting nicotine can feel like your brain and body are in open rebellion — but every weird symptom has a reason.
-Understanding what happens inside your body day by day turns chaos into clarity.
-Here’s what your nicotine detox really looks like.
+Breaking free from a dependence can feel like your mind and body are in open rebellion — but every strange symptom has a reason.
+Understanding what’s happening inside you day by day turns chaos into clarity.
+Here’s what your full-body reset really looks like.

-- A strong urge to “just have one more”
+- A strong desire to “just have one more”

-Tip: Stay hydrated and busy.
-Chew gum, walk, stretch, or even journal your cravings.
-Each hour you resist builds strength.
+Tip: Stay hydrated and active.
+Chew gum, stretch, walk, or journal what you feel.
+Every hour you resist builds strength.

 Day 3–5: The Storm